colinyjchung/jinnzhong/content/posts/20060829-almost-there.md

 Clicking on that **Big Blue Button** will bring you a stroke of serendipitous luck, unfathomable wealth, and true love.

+I can promise you this because my father added an extra, unnecessary "n" to my name, which makes me an honorary jinn. شبيك لوبيك!

 (Not really).

 But you really should...